-But for some reason, the problems at the management and / or Board level didn’t get fixed, or maybe not in time.
+But for some reason, the problems at the management and / or Board level at Ofo didn’t get fixed.
+Or maybe not in time.
 That’s my take as an outsider watching.
 But I wasn’t in the room.

-One explanation I keep hearing is that certain veto rights were held by certain people on the Board.
+One explanation I kept hearing was that certain veto rights were held by certain people on the Board.
 So changes couldn’t be made.
 Possible?
-Ofo’s investors are some of the best business people in China.
-So that would be consistent with that.

 Anyways, I’m guessing on this last point.
 I suspect a Harvard Business Case is going to be written about Ofo at some point – and then maybe we’ll know the full story.
 But that’s my take.